meveo-org/meveo/meveo-admin-ejbs/src/main/java/org/meveo/service/technicalservice/wsendpoint/README.md

 ## Websocket endpoint creation

-In meveo admin you can create a Websocket endpoint by using the "Services/Endpoints/Websocket" menu
+In meveo admin you can create a Websocket endpoint by using the "Services/Endpoints/Websocket" or "Services/Endpoints/Websocket clients" menu

 Like a Rest endpoint, a Websocket endpoint, has a name, can be secured and is associated to the function that perform its logic.